wilsonte-umich/umich-labs-template/README.md

 - install VS Code
 - [clone your site's repository](https://code.visualstudio.com/docs/editor/github)
 - find the files in the file tree and edit them as you would any file
-- use the Preview function to view and proofread your rendered markdown (note: styles won't match)
+- use the Preview function to view and proofread your rendered markdown
 - when happy, push your changes back to GitHub

 GitHub will automatically rebuild our site whenever you push changes to it.